Leavenworth County Court Records

 KansasCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on KansasCourts.us are subject to the Terms of Service and Privacy Notice.

 Leavenworth County sits in the northeastern corner of Kansas along the Missouri River, with its county seat in the city of Leavenworth.
-The county’s court system operates under the 1st Judicial District, which also encompasses Atchison County.
-Judicial proceedings in Leavenworth County generate a substantial volume of records across criminal, civil, family, and probate matters.
-These records include case filings, docket entries, motions, orders, judgments, warrants, transcripts, and exhibits that document every stage of litigation from initial filing through final disposition.
+The county's court system operates within the 1st Judicial District, which also covers Atchison County.
+Judicial proceedings here generate a substantial volume of records across criminal, civil, family, and probate matters—case filings, docket entries, motions, orders, judgments, warrants, transcripts, and exhibits that track every stage of litigation from initial filing through final disposition.

-Kansas court records can be researched through several avenues, including clerk of the district court offices, in-person visits to the courthouse, and electronic databases maintained by the state judiciary.
-The Kansas court system offers online tools for locating publicly available case data, and KansasCourts.us may serve as an additional resource for those seeking court case information across the state.
-Leavenworth County residents and the general public can also submit written requests directly to the clerk’s office or use public-access terminals available at the courthouse to review case files during business hours.
+Kansas court records can be researched through clerk of the district court offices, in-person courthouse visits, and electronic databases maintained by the state judiciary.
+The Kansas court system offers online tools for locating publicly available case data, and KansasCourts.us can serve as an additional resource for those searching court case information statewide.
+Leavenworth County residents and the general public can also submit written requests directly to the clerk's office or use public-access terminals at the courthouse to review case files during business hours.

 How to Look Up a Court Case in Leavenworth County?

-There are multiple ways to locate a court case in Leavenworth County, depending on whether you need basic case status information or certified copies of filed documents.
+There are several ways to find a court case in Leavenworth County, depending on whether you need basic case status information or certified copies of filed documents.

 Online Case Search

 The Kansas Judicial Branch maintains a statewide case-search portal through its District Court Records Search system.
-Users can search by party name, case number, or attorney to locate cases filed in Leavenworth County District Court.
-Search results typically display the case number, case type, filing date, parties involved, scheduled hearings, and disposition information.
+You can search by party name, case number, or attorney to locate cases filed in Leavenworth County District Court.
+Results typically show the case number, case type, filing date, parties involved, scheduled hearings, and disposition information.

-For a direct search of Leavenworth County cases, the Kansas District Court Public Access Portal allows filtering by county.
-Select “Leavenworth” from the available jurisdictions and enter the known search criteria.
+For a direct search of Leavenworth County cases specifically, the Kansas District Court Public Access Portal lets you filter by county.
+Select Leavenworth from the available jurisdictions and enter whatever search criteria you have.

 In-Person Search